Journey to Pascha

 Closing Prayer

-Say or sing the Troparion (words above) together.
+Say or sing the Troparion (words above in Procedure #4) together.

 box bottom border